OdinStraboJensen/OllamaChatUI/ReadMe.md

 - Go to: [https://ollama.com/download](https://ollama.com/download)
 - Click **Download for Windows** and run the installer

-> The installer sets up WSL2 and background services automatically.

 ### 2. Restart Your PC (important)

 ---